Natnael243/Natnael_Portfolio/README.md

 # React Portfolio

-This is a personal portfolio website built with React.
-It showcases my projects, skills, and contact information.
+A modern, responsive personal portfolio website built with React.
+This project allows me to showcase my work, highlight my skills, and provide contact information for potential collaborators or employers.

 ## Features